ting11222001/Solving-Real-World-Business-Questions/README.md

 * Use .apply, .transform, .map functions to manipulate cells
 * Use .groupby function to perform aggregate analysis
 * Plot charts using pandas DataFrame method

+## Notes for files
+* sales_all.py: main codes which was used in anaconda environment.